MidhinNair/MidhinNair/README.md

 - 👋 Hi, I’m @MidhinNair
-- 👀 I’m interested in coding
+- 👀 I’m Passionate about Development
 - 🌱 I’m currently learning fullstack development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in mail
+-   Just ping me on midhinmurali3@gmail.com

 <!---
 MidhinNair/MidhinNair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.